 Anti-Chain Movement of the 1920s-30s: Articles, Books, Ads and Music

-Corporate chains spread rapidly across the U.S. retail sector during the 1920s, increasing their market share from 4% to 20%.
+Corporate chains spread rapidly across the U.S. retail sector during the 1920s, increasing their market share from about 4% to 20%.
 The trend sparked a vigorous response, as some 400 communities formed coalitions expressly to fight chain proliferation.
-Local alliances of small business owners and concerned citizens drove the passage of many public policy measures to limit the spread of chains and the accompanying transfer of wealth out of their communities to distant financial centers.
+Local alliances of small business owners and concerned citizens drove the passage of many public policy measures to limit the spread of chains and the export of wealth from their communities to distant corporate headquarters.

 So what happened?
-The first few articles below are excellent sources for learning the history and lessons of this movement as we enter a new phase of antitrust organizing.
+The first few articles below are excellent sources for learning history and lessons of this movement as we advance a new wave of antitrust organizing.
 For fun, we sprinkled in some historic examples of ads and music touching on the independent v. chain battles, including contemporary songs.
-We welcome suggested additions in any realm.

 Articles & Research Papers

 Scroop, Daniel, The Anti-Chain Store Movement and the Politics of Consumption (pdf), University of Sheffield, 2008.

 The articles above have extensive bibliographies or footnotes, but most publications cited are accessible only via paid databases or academic libraries.